SWC-OSG-Workshop/general/novice/DHTC/06-Stash.md

 ~~~
 {:class="in"}

-In case of broken connection, rsync would start the file transfer from where it is stopped through recursive synchronization.
-This is an advantage of rsync over scp.
+In case of broken connection, rsync would re-start the file transfer from
+where it is stopped through recursive synchronization.
+This is an
+advantage of rsync over scp.

 <h2> Downloading data from Stash </h2>